ArtTheFirst/CyTech/practice/python/100-days-of-code/README.md

-my 100 days of python code practice.
+100 days of python code practice.